El Dorado Royale is an adults-only all-inclusive resort in Riviera Maya with phenomenal food, beach facing rooms, and more.

 Santa Fe Grill – We only ate here once and it was for breakfast.
 It was good, but you can get the same exact thing at the buffet.

 Fuentes Culinary Theatre – Sadly, we missed this experience.
 It was already all booked up by the time we checked in for the week.
-It’s a culinary entertainment in an open kitchen with full cooking show hosted and performed by the Chef and Sommelier.
-The Chef, takes you on a journey filled with exquisite aromas, colors, textures, contrasts and flavors, and the finest selection of ingredients from their on-site green house.
-The Sommelier, guides you through the magic behind the subtle art of pairing..
+It’s a culinary entertainment in an open kitchen with a full cooking show hosted and performed by the Chef and Sommelier.
+The Chef takes you on a journey filled with exquisite aromas, colors, textures, contrasts and flavors, and the finest selection of ingredients from their on-site greenhouse.
+The Sommelier guides you through the magic behind the subtle art of pairing.
 They only offer one daily sitting starting with a welcome cocktail at 7:00 pm, followed by dinner & a show at 7:30 pm.
-Reservations are required, so be sure to make one as soon as you check in.
+Reservations are required, so be sure to make one as soon as you check-in.

-Swim up bars – There’s a swim up bar in the main pool, which is ideal on a hot day.
-There are a few other swim up bars that you can go to as well because there’s 13 swimming pools.
-The pools are spread out across the resort and it’s sister property next door, El Dorado Casitas Royale.
+Swim-up bars – There’s a swim-up bar in the main pool, which is ideal on a hot day.
+There are a few other swim-up bars that you can go to as well because there are 13 swimming pools.
+The pools are spread out across the resort and its sister property next door, El Dorado Casitas Royale.

 What is in El Dorado Royale’s all-inclusive program:

 Gratuities and taxes – Yes, that means you do not have to constantly tip and there are no awkward moments of you standing there trying to recall whether or not you are supposed to tip someone or not.

 - 24-hour room service

 - Snorkeling – Our concierge recommended not snorkeling at the resort, but after speaking with other guests, we learned that the snorkeling at the resort was excellent.